What Is The VA Disability Rating for Peripheral Neuropathy?

 Diabetic retinopathy may be the most common microvascular complication of diabetes.
-According to the Mayo Clinic diabetic retinopathy affects the eyes.
+According to the Mayo Clinic, diabetic retinopathy affects the eyes.
 It is caused by damage to the retinal blood vessels of the “light-sensitive tissue at the back of the eye” or retina.
 In patients with type 2 diabetes, retinopathy may begin to develop as early as 7 years before the diagnosis of diabetes.
 However, anyone who has type 1 or type 2 diabetes can develop this condition.
 At early onset, diabetic retinopathy manifests by mild vision problems.
 Eventually, it can cause blindness.

-Because of this, a person may not notice when they stop on something sharp, or not know that they have a blister or small cut, or have touched something that is too cold or too hot.
+Because of this, a person may not notice when they stop on something sharp when the condition affects the lower extremities, or not know that they have a blister or small cut, or have touched something that is too cold or too hot.
+So, a small lesion can lead to a more significant medical issue.
 This, coupled with a macrovascular complication of peripheral arterial disease, a condition that restricts the flow of blood to the extremities, can cause person with diabetic neuropathy to develop ulcers in the feet or hands that do not heal easily.
 Diabetic ulcers can become infected and develop into gangrenous ulcers that lead to amputation.

 For example, nerve damage can involve the peroneal nerve, sciatic nerve, or femoral nerve.
 The common peroneal nerve is derived from the lumbar and sacral spine regions as a part of the sciatic nerve.
-It then branches off down the extremities into the foot.
-If the common peroneal nerve is damaged and the veteran has:
+The VA may rate this under diagnostic code 8521 under 38 CFR § 4.124a, the schedule of ratings for neurological conditions and convulsive disorders.

 - foot drop and,